-Spending more does not necessarily mean better results for heart healthMarch 18th, 2014 in Cardiology /
+Spending more does not necessarily mean better results for heart healthMarch 18, 2014 by Holly Lauridsen in Medicine & Health / Cardiology

 Chest pain is one of the most common reasons for emergency room visits.
 But once patients arrive, clinicians have wide discretion in determining which tests are needed to evaluate the patients' heart health.
 A recent study in JAMA Internal Medicine from Yale School of Medicine evaluates the variation in clinical decisions, the costs, and outcomes in patients with suspected heart attacks.